Understanding Final Expense Insurance

 Can I be denied final expense insurance?

 Most simplified issue final expense policies can deny you based on your health questionnaire answers, particularly if you have serious conditions like terminal cancer or recent strokes.
-However, guaranteed issue policies accept all applicants regardless of health status, though they typically include a two-year waiting period where only premiums are returned if death occurs.
+However, guaranteed issue policies accept all applicants regardless of health status, though they typically include a 2-3 year waiting period where only premiums plus interest are returned if death occurs from natural causes.
 These guaranteed policies cost 30-50% more than simplified issue policies but ensure acceptance.
 The vast majority of seniors can qualify for some type of final expense coverage.

 How quickly can my family receive the death benefit?